tofke/btcimn/README.md

 # Bitcoin Incognito (BTCi) masternode install script
 ## Use this script on a fresh install of Ubuntu 16.04 (x64)
-(this is a simplified version, manage your memory & firewall settings as you need)
+This is a simplified version, manage your memory & firewall settings as you need ...

 Stable and cheap VPS hosts here : https://www.scaleway.com/